bearded-giant/Giant-Proxy/README.md

 # 🛡️ Giant Proxy

 A Bash CLI wrapper around `mitmproxy` for managing regex-based request redirection using named profiles.
-Built for local testing of remote services.
+Built for local testing of remote services as a lightweight alternative to tools like Proxyman.

 ## Features